leo1oel/lmms-engine/docs/models/bagel.md

 #### Usage Notes

-- NSA is most beneficial for longer seqence
+- NSA is most beneficial for longer sequence
 - The sparse attention pattern is learned during training and adapts to the data
 - All NSA parameters can be tuned based on your specific use case and hardware constraints